elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/2022/06/bootstrap-a-new-hugo-theme.md

 - hugo
 - static website generators
 - golang
-description: Part 2 after Installation.
+Description: Part 2 after Installation.
 This video covers initiating a new theme and getting hugo to see it in your project.
 draft: false
 ---